Have You Heard About These Lesser-Known Wine Varietals?

 You would think that ripened grapes produce better wines, but in this case, less ripened Sémillion grapes are valued for their distinctive citrus notes of lemon, lime and grapefruit.
-To preserve these flavours, winemakers forego the ageing process.
+To preserve these flavours, winemakers forgo the ageing process.
 Aged Sémillion has lovely buttery notes, given by the oak barrels during its incubation.
-Sémillion also has what’s often described as a waxy/oily taste which most ascribe to lanolin or beeswax.
+Sémillion also has what’s often described as a waxy/oily taste, which most ascribe to lanolin or beeswax.
 In the Bordeaux region, Muscadel is sometimes added to Sémillion to infuse it with fragrant floral flavours.

 Characteristics: varies (light/rich/creamy), dry and or sweet, herbal taste, oily/waxy in taste

 Tasting notes: zesty (lime, grapefruit), fruity (apple, peach, pear, fig), grassy and sweet (honey)

 Growth regions: primarily be found in Bordeaux, also exists in California, Chile, Argentina, New Zealand and Canada.